AI Answering Service For Dentists

 Same-day pain and emergency triage

-Tooth pain, swelling, broken tooth, chipped crown, or post-op concerns that need urgent routing, not voicemail.
+Tooth pain, swelling, broken tooth, chipped crown, or post-op concerns that need urgent staff handoff, not voicemail.

 Outcome: Direct urgency correctly while preserving a documented callback path.